JuliaGraphics/Luxor.jl/docs/src/tutorial.md

 ```
 ![point example](assets/figures/tutorial-egg-3.png)

-The line is specified with two points with an x value of 0 and y values of ± twice the radius, written in Julia's math-friendly style.
-The circle is centered at A and has a radius of AB.
-Assuming that there are two intersections, we feed these to `circle()` and `label()`.

 ### The upper circle

-Now for the trickiest part of this construction: a small circle whose center point sits on top of the OAB circle and that meets the two larger circles.
+Now for the trickiest part of this construction: a small circle whose center point sits on top of the inner circle and that touches the two larger circles near the point D.

-Finding this new center point C1 is easy enough, because we can again use `intersection_line_circle()` to find the point where the OAB circle cuts a line from O to D.
+Finding this new center point C1 is easy enough, because we can again use `intersection_line_circle()` to find the point where the central circle crosses a line from O to D.

+Add four lines to your code:

 ```
 @png begin

-    # ... as before
+    # ...
-    # Add this:

     nints, C1, C2 = intersection_line_circle(O, D, O, radius)
     if nints == 2